SunakazeKun/ACDLCinst/README.md

 Furthermore, the catalogue data is patched and all items are immediately available to the player.

 # Usage
 In order to use the tool you need to extract your savefile from the Wii system.
-There are plenty of Homebrew apps for save data management, although I personally recommend *SaveGame Manager GX* (https://wiibrew.org/wiki/SaveGame_Manager_GX).
-After dumping your savefile, simply drag it onto *ACDLCinst.exe* and you're done!
+There are plenty of Homebrew apps for save data management, although I personally recommend *SaveGame Manager GX* (you can find it [here](https://wiibrew.org/wiki/SaveGame_Manager_GX)).
+After dumping your save file, simply drag it onto *ACDLCinst.exe* and you're done!
 Reinsert the save file with your preferred manager and boot the game.
 It's that simple!